sipeed/sipeed_wiki/docs/hardware/en/tang/tang-primer-20k/examples/lite/blink.md

 Before coding, we need to think our purpose: The led flashes every 0.5S.

-Then we draw demand block diagram as follows:
+Then we draw a demand block diagram as follows:

 ![block_method](./assets/block_method.png)